-- ^a This is not a complete list of the WWIS data fields. - ^b Some of the fields required for characterization are also required for certification and/or transportation. - ^c Container ID is the main relational field in the WWIS Database. - ^d This is a multiple occurring field for each analyte, nuclide, etc. - 9 ^e These are logical fields requiring only a yes/no. - f Required for 7-Packs of 55 gal drums to tie all of the drums in that assembly together.
-This facilitates the identification of waste containers in a shipment without need to breakup the assembly.
+- ^a This is not a complete list of the WWIS data fields. - ^b Some of the fields required for characterization are also required for certification and/or transportation. - [°] Container ID is the main relational field in the WWIS Database. - ^d This is a multiple occurring field for each analyte, nuclide, etc. - ^e These are logical fields requiring only a yes/no. - f Required for 7-packs of 55-gal drums, 4-packs of 85-gal drums, or 3-packs of 100-gal drums to tie all of the drums in that assembly together.
+This facilitates the identification of waste containers in a shipment without need to - 12 breakup the assembly.